kununu/elasticsearch/README.md

  2. make your project independent of the underlying client library

 ## Quickstart
 It does not take a lot to get you up and running with Elasticsearch.
-All that's required is an `Repository` which can be used to execute requests (e.g. to save a document, query for documents, etc.)
+All that's required is a `Repository` which can be used to execute requests (e.g. to save a document, query for documents, etc.)
 ```php
 // create very minimal client
 $client = \Elasticsearch\ClientBuilder::create()->build();